erayd/libec-doc/chapters/records.md

 EC_RECORD_KCOPY|The key for this record will be copied, rather than added by reference.
 Implies EC_RECORD_KFREE.
 EC_RECORD_DFREE|The data for this record will be automatically freed when the record is destroyed.
 EC_RECORD_DCOPY|The data for this record will be copied, rather than added by reference.
 Implies EC_RECORD_DFREE.
+EC_RECORD_KALLOC|Allocate and initialise to zero a new buffer for the key.
+The value of `key` is ignored.
+EC_RECORD_DALLOC|Allocate and initialise to zero a new buffer for the data.
+The value of `data` is ignored.
+EC_RECORD_SIGNED|Used only as a match filter.
+If this flag is set, records with NOSIGN will not match.

 ```c
 #include <ec.h>